bloxstreet/support/guides/admin-guide.md

 * If you are hosting a shift, and you notice that an exploiter gets banned, **please do not call for a SHR unless they are able to rejoin.
 It may take up to 30 seconds for them to be kicked again, as the HTTP API needs to be re-synced!**

 ### 3 - Downtime
+Downtime, also known to many as, "**THE ADMIN SYSTEM IS NOT WORKING!!!!**", is a time in which a critical error has occured within the code, stopping all comands being run, and by extension, your admin being given.

+* In this scenario, the Head Moderators+ kindly request that **you do not spam ping us, dm us repeatedly or anything of the sort when this occurs.** Doing so is **_punishable,_** and could get you possibly demoted.
+Axcracy and TheCakeChicken are aware of the problems, and are likely fixing them as you worry.
+* A simple fix may be just be rejoining.
+If a server shuts down, many people rejoining exactly at the same time can overload the system, and may cause your admin loading to be delayed, or just completely aborted.
+For this reason, we request that you **wait a few minutes** before rejoining, or **just simply rejoin.**

+### 4 - Acceptable Usage